Yrjö Väisälä: Astronomer

 The big Schmidt-Väisälä telescope he built was used at the University of Turku for searching asteroids and comets.
 His research group discovered 7 comets and 807 asteroids.

-For this rather massive photographic survey work, Prof. Väisälä developed also a protocol of taking two exposures on same plate some 2–3 hours apart and offsetting those images slightly.
-Any dot-pairs that differed from background were moving, and deserved follow-up photos.
-This method halved the film consumption compared to method of "blink comparing", where plates get single exposures, and are compared by rapidly showing first and second exposures to human operator.
+For this rather massive photographic survey work, Prof. Väisälä developed also a protocol of taking two exposures on the same plate some 2–3 hours apart and offsetting those images slightly.
+Any dot-pairs that differed from the background were from moving objects, and deserved follow-up photos.
+This method halved the film consumption compared to the method of "blink comparing", where plates get single exposures, and are compared by rapidly showing the first and second exposures to a human operator.
 (Blink-comparing was used to find e.g. Pluto.)

 Yrjö Väisälä is credited by the Minor Planet Center with the discovery of 128 asteroids (see below) during 1935–1944.
 He used to name them with the names of his personal friends that had birthdays.
 One of them was the professor Matti Herman Palomaa, after whom an asteroid 1548 Palomaa was named.
-For this reason the Palomar Mountain Observatory in California has never had an asteroid bearing its name – the rules for naming asteroids state that the names have to differ from each other with more than one letter.

 Besides minor planets, he has also discovered 3 comets.
 The parabolic comet C/1944 H1 observed in 1944 and 1945, as well as the two short period comets, 40P/Väisälä, a Jupiter-family comet, and C/1942 EA, a Halley-type and near-Earth comet.
-Together with Liisi Oterma he co-discovered the Jupiter-family comet 139P/Väisälä–Oterma, which was first classified as asteroid and received the provisional designation "1939 TN".
+Together with Liisi Oterma he co-discovered the Jupiter-family comet 139P/Väisälä–Oterma, which was first classified as an asteroid and received the provisional designation "1939 TN".